 Fisheries Improvement Programme

-Thank you to all the clubs and fisheries who have submitted proposals.
-We received over 100 projects in the 12 months up until the end of March 2021 (totalling over £750k), they have all been forwarded to the Environment Agency.
-To date 36 of these ideas have been supported, they are working through the remainder and may well get directly in touch with applicants to discuss how best to proceed.
+Thank you to all the clubs and fisheries who have submitted proposals they have all been forwarded to the Environment Agency.
+To date around 40% of these ideas have been supported, and have either been completed or are in the process of being delivered.

-Please continue to submit proposals, we always recommend that if you know your local Environment Agency fisheries officer you contact them first to have a conversation about your fishery and your plans.
+Please continue to submit proposals, it is extremely useful to have a programme of potential projects going forward for when funds do become available.
+We always recommend that if you know your local Environment Agency fisheries officer you contact them first to have a conversation about your fishery and your plans.

 Floating island on a Thames stillwater